OmicsWorkflows/KNIME_docker_vnc/README.md

 # KNIME_docker_vnc
 Docker file and associated files for running KNIME inside the Docker container build on top of Ubuntu with desktop environment accessible via VNC.

-Prebuilt Docker images are available on Docker hub [https://hub.docker.com/r/cfprot/knime/](https://hub.docker.com/r/cfprot/knime/).

-## Project structure and overall usage

-The project is meant for sharing docker files and accompanied files/scripts.
-Docker and other files can be used to build your own docker images.
+The repository is meant for sharing docker files and accompanied files/scripts and to make easier usage of prebuild docker images hosted on docker hub ([https://hub.docker.com/r/cfprot/knime/](https://hub.docker.com/r/cfprot/knime/)).

-In case you want to use already build the docker images you can use prebuild images on docker hub (see below).

 ## Prebuild Docker Images Usage

 This chapter explains how to run Docker image on your machine.

-At first you will need to install docker application for your platform - [here](https://docs.docker.com/install/) you can find information on Docker project pages.
+1. At first you will need to install docker application for your platform - [here](https://docs.docker.com/install/) you can find information on Docker project pages.
+2. Clone this repository, especially scripts folder containing "start_container.sh" file.
+3. Adjust "start_container.sh" file to meet your requirements, especially folder containing your workspace(s) and timezone you want to use.
+Please, check the script file itself for all the details.
+The file needs to be executable prior its usage!
+4. Start container running the "start_container.sh" with 3 parameters: IMAGE_NAME PORT_TO_RUN_ON WORKSPACE
+   - e.g. on linux run "./start_container.sh cfprot/knime:3.5.3c 5901 test" where:
+      - "cfprot/knime:3.5.3c" points to a concrete docker image version of cfprot/knime docker image
+      - "5901" specifies the port on which the container will be accesible for VNC connection
+      - "test" is the folder within workspaces folder (see "volume_remote_location" settings in the script)

+Script file contains several settings you might want to adjust, e.g.:
+- absolute path to the folder that contains your KNIME workspace folder(s) you want to use within the container ("volume_remote_location")
+- timezone

 ## List of used programs and extensions and the respective licences